 - Courses taken in Buenos Aires can be applied to this, or to a Spanish major or minor;

-- Offers an intensive Spanish program before the semester starts (the program is not required but highly recommended and includes homestay);
+- Offers an intensive Spanish program before the semester starts, the program is required for non-native Spanish speakers, but some exceptions may be possible.

 - All students must have completed the intermediate level of the Spanish language (SN201 and SN203) before going abroad.